allen-ano/roqua/README.md

 1. The folder of 'qa-data' contains three question-answering dataset used in our work.
 2. The reviews of douyin and yelp can be found in their own directory in roqua.
 3. test.ipynb in 'roqua' provides an interface for using ROQuA.
+4. dp_* indicates the data processing files.
+5. fn_* indicates the modules in ROQuA.
+6. First run dp.py to process data